 True Peak is a metric used to determine the actual maximum level of an audio signal.
 It is commonly used in recording studios and in the professional music sector to ensure that audio signals do not become too loud when played back on different playback devices, thereby causing distortion.
-Especially at Online mastering
+Especially at online mastering

 attention is paid to this value as it is of great importance for the digital publication.
 True peak is measured by analyzing the audio signal on a special analyzer or in audio software.
 This not only takes into account the actual peak level of the audio signal, but also the distortions that can occur when the audio signal is digitized and played back.
 This distortion can cause the actual maximum audio signal level to be higher than the measured peak level, which is why True Peak is considered the more accurate metric.
+True Peak is commonly used to ensure audio signals are accurate for release on various playback devices such as radio, television, or music streaming services

-Overall, True Peak is an important metric in professional music section, which can help ensure that audio signals are reproduced cleanly and without distortion on various playback devices.
+, which can help ensure that audio signals are reproduced cleanly and without distortion on various playback devices.